P0L3NARUBA/Linux-Strike/README.md

 <h1 align="center"> TO-DO </h1>

 - Remove code/item leftovers and clean-up the unnecessary stuff
-- Fix "item_assaultsuit is missing an item definition in the schema" error.
+- Fix "item_assaultsuit is missing an item definition in the schema" error
+- Fix cannot purchase some weapons.

 **<p align="center">
 If you want to contribute to our repo, don't even hesitate.<br>